componentjs/development/Readme.md

 - `git submodule foreach git diff`

 If you want to commit your changes, you need to commit them first wihtin each submodule.
 At the end you can commit the references within the master project.

-To update the submodules run `git submodule update --remote --rebase`.

 For more information visit [git submodules tips](https://git.wiki.kernel.org/index.php/GitSubmoduleTutorial)